Why shouldn't JSONP be used?

 </html>

-Let's update the API:
+Here’s the updated API:

 const apiHandler = (request, response) => {